 The sample is drawn at the end of the fourth quarter every year to cover the coming year's need of new sample persons.
 When the sample is drawn it is stratified according to county, sex, and age group (15, 16-64, 65-74).
 In this way 144 strata are constructed.
 The inclusion probabilities are in general proportional to the size of the strata, although some small counties have to be overrepresented in the sample.
-The inclusion probabilities of the age groups 15 and 16-74 are also adjusted to meet the needs of Eurostat's demands.
 The inclusion probability for individual k on a certain survey occasion is calculated approximately as:

-$$\pi{\scriptscriptstyle k} = \frac{n{\scriptscriptstyle h{\scriptscriptstyle j}}}{N{\scriptscriptstyle h{\scriptscriptstyle i}}}$$ , where n{h_j} = The number of individuals in the sample that belong to sample stratum h and to the year's sample j.
+$$\pi_k = \frac{n{h_j}}{N{h_j}}$$ , where

+n{h_j} = The number of individuals in the sample that belong to sample stratum h and to the year's sample j.

-N{h_j} = The number of individuals in the age group 16-64 in sample stratum h at sample selection occasion j.
+N{h_j} = The number of individuals in the population in stratum h at sample selection occasion j.

-Every month about 20 000 persons are included in the sample.
+Every month about 21 500 persons are included in the sample.

 The LFS sample consists of three separate samples, one for each month in the quarter.
 Every monthly sample consists of 8 rotation panels (waves), of which 7/8 recur after 3 months and 1/8 is replaced by new individuals.
 Persons in the sample are interviewed once a quarter with a total of eight interviews during a two-year period, after which they leave the sample.
 Due to the introduction of the new Swedish LFS as from April 2005 there was a break in the rotation as no persons sampled for the old LFS were allowed to continue being interviewed in the new LFS.
-This meant that a majority of the respondents in April were interviewed for the first time, although they were assigned to different rotation panels.
+This meant that a majority of the respondents in April 2005 were interviewed for the first time, although they were assigned to different rotation panels.

 The estimates build on regression estimators (GREG) with a set of auxiliary information.
 The auxiliary variables are: sexage (5 year age groups), region (NUTS 3), nationality at birth, information on employed persons by industry and persons who have enrolled at a job-centre as unemployed and are looking for work.
-The registers which are used to obtain the auxiliary variables are the Register of Total Population (RTB), The Employment Register (SREG) and National Labour Markets Board's Register of job-seekers (SOK).
+The registers which are used to obtain the auxiliary variables are the Register of Total Population (RTB), The Employment Register (SREG) and National Labour Markets Board's

+Register of job-seekers (SOK).
 The estimator is a generalised regression estimator (GREG) briefly described below: